MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 ## Future Improvements

-The Kafka and Webhooks sources are currently being implemented.
-Once these changes, the migration process will be updated to include them.
+Webhooks sources have not yet been migrated to the new model.
+Once this changes, the migration process will be updated to include them.